 How a York, PA Lawyer Can Help You

 After a work injury report has been filed, a representative from the employers insurance company will become involved in proceedings.
-It's important to remember that insurance companies are looking to settle the claim for the lowest financial amout possible.
+It's important to remember that insurance companies are looking to settle the claim for the lowest financial amount possible.
 They will use every option available to discredit your claim and attempt to illustrate that you were at-fault.

 Injured workers that hire a lawyer recover more financial compensation compared to those that do not have legal representation.